 – a fan

 New perspectives unfold as universes meet.
 In 2020, We Stood Like Kings announced the release of the new CLASSICAL RE:WORKS project based on modern arrangements of classical music works.
 What would Bach and Beethoven sound like if they lived today with post-rock as their creative outlet?
 We Stood Like Kings answer that question by reinventing classical music from the Gregorian era to the 20th century.
 A challenging, innovative and vital step in the journey of a band heading towards the neoclassical side of their musical personality.
-The 7-track album will be released physically and digitally in autumn 2020 through Kapitän Platte.
+The 7-track album was released physically and digitally on October 2, 2020 through Kapitän Platte.